 For low-context communication, it’s important to shoot straight and leave nothing to the imagination.

 Where does gratitude fit in?
 In the right context, it can move mountains.
-It works to meet the demands of each of these various cultural contexts.
+It works to meet the demands of each cultural context.
 Let’s say a negotiator is working with an international client who values reputation in a social context from a collectivist culture, also known as ‘face.’
 You might seek to publicly praise that individual to enhance their reputation among their peers.

 That’s where RED BEAR comes in.

-Our cross-cultural negotiation training helps you plan effectively, develop a cultural awareness, and avoid the all too common “faux-pas” of cross-cultural communication.
+Our cross-cultural negotiation training helps you plan effectively, develop cultural awareness, and avoid the all-too-common “faux pas” of cross-cultural communication.

 Gratitude: A Cross-Cultural Conduit for Trust

-More than anything, though, it’s a critical element used to build trust.
+More than anything, though, it’s a critical element in building trust.

-These bonds created through gratitude evoke positive feelings and transcend far past a simple transaction.
-Even the non-verbal signs of gratitude — such as a smile, a nod, or a respectful bow — can communicate sincerity in cultures where verbal expression may be understated.
+These bonds created through gratitude evoke positive feelings and transcend mere transactions.
+Even the non-verbal signs of gratitude, such as a smile, a nod, or a respectful bow, can communicate sincerity in cultures where verbal expression may be understated.

 When you express genuine gratitude, you can also neutralize negative misunderstandings.
 Mistakes happen.
-In cross-cultural communication, it’s easy to sway the course of a discussion with a genuine display of gratitude.
+In cross-cultural communication, it’s easy to steer a discussion in a different direction with a genuine display of gratitude.

 “When you demonstrate gratitude, you can signal fairness — a quality that is universally respected and essential for trust in any cultural context.”